Last year I gave a talk about teaching the legal side of web development to a conference of professional educators, and afterwards, I wrote this:

 I’m seeing data protection professionals wagging their fingers at developers to wise up.
 To which I would say: Good for you, but you’re pointing fingers, and not offering one hand up of the practical support they need to make you happy.

-So let’s talk about what you need to do, as a full time legal or academic professional working in online privacy, if you want to get the message through on the ground, at the grassroots, and where it matters.
+So let’s talk about what you need to do, as a full time legal or academic professional working in online privacy, if you want to get the message through on the ground, at the grassroots, and where it matters: to the people working hands-on with code, people whose career pathways are and always have been so divergent from yours that you, for all the letters after your name, will genuinely struggle to comprehend it.

-Because this is what is standing inbetween you, the makers of the web, and the people we build the web for.
+Because that lack of understanding is standing between you, the makers of the web, and the people we build the web for.

-You need to be prepared to commit to online privacy as a completely voluntary, unpaid, unfunded, unreimbursed, unsupported, unwanted, and unappreciated endeavour.
+You need to be prepared to commit to working on online privacy as a completely voluntary, unpaid, unfunded, unreimbursed, unsupported, unwanted, and unappreciated endeavour.

-You need to understand that you are entering a world where the schools you went to, the degrees after your name, the institutions which employ you, and the works on your CV mean absolutely nothing to anyone, and
+You need to understand that you are entering a world where the schools you went to, the degrees after your name, the letters that follow the degrees, the institutions which employ you, and the works on your CV mean absolutely nothing to anyone, and

 You need to get your feet under the table with open source privacy teams, in open source projects which aren’t too bothered about online privacy, and spend several years getting dirty in the trenches with them before you purport to give them a single word of academic or legal advice.